Hunting Elk on Private Lands

 There are three different E-PLUS landowner lists (below) that hunters can use to find landowners who have been issued authorization certificates.

-- The Landowner List– These landowners have been issued one or more authorization certificate for their land that is within the Core Occupied Elk Range (COER).
+- Landowner List Primary Management Zone (Partial List as of 7-19-2019) – These landowners have been issued one or more authorization certificate for their land that is within the Core Occupied Elk Range (COER).

-- The SCR Landowner List – These landowners were lucky in the Small Contributing Ranch (SCR) drawing and received a single authorization certificate for their land that is within the COER.
+- SCR Landowner List Primary Management Zone (Updated 7-19-2019) – These landowners were lucky in the Small Contributing Ranch (SCR) drawing and received a single authorization certificate for their land that is within the COER.

-- The Outside the COER Landowner List – These landowners have received authorization certificates for their land that is located outside the COER.
+- Landowner List Special Management Zone (Updated 8-14-2019) – These landowners have received authorization certificates for their land that is located outside the COER.

 Purchasing a Private Land Elk License

 For additional information and instructions about buying a private-land elk license, you may also visit the Licenses and Permits section of this website or consult the current New Mexico Rules & Info booklet.

 Private-land Elk License Fees

 |Mature-Bull or Either-Sex||$99||$557|

 |Quality Mature-Bull or Either-Sex||$99||$782|